wesker84/robovacl60ses/README.md

 2. Then install it.
 3. Restart Home Assistant
 4. Go to the Integrations Page and Click +Add Integration button
-5. Search for Eufy Robovac and select it
+5. Search for Eufy RoboVac and select it
 6. Enter your Eufy username and password (The ones you use to login to the add with) and submit
 7. If youve done it correctly you should get a success dialoge and option to enter an Area for each RoboVac you have
 8. Click Finish
-9. On the Integrations Screen Locate your Eufy Robovac card and click the configure button
+9. On the Integrations Screen Locate your Eufy RoboVac card and click the configure button
 10. Select the Radio button beside the Vacuum name and type its IP addess in the box and press Submit (You need to repeat steps 9 and 10 for each RoboVac you have)
 11. Enjoy